TheBinaryNinja/tvapp2/README.md

 <br />

-To correct this issue, `cd` into the folder with the TVApp2 files, and then convert them to `LF` using the library `dos2unix`.
+To correct this issue, `🗔 cd` into the folder with the TVApp2 files, and then convert them to `LF` using the library `🗔 dos2unix`.
 The command below will convert all files to LF, but will EXCLUDE the following:

 - `.git` folder
 - `.jpg` images